cdoremus/deno-blog/posts/DRAFT_What_every_developer_should_know_about_the_Deno_third_party_module_registry.2023-03-25.md

 The third-party registry is a database of modules published by their authors.
 A searchable list of registry modules is found at the URL [https:/deno.land/x/](https:/deno.land/x/).

-Registered modules could be accessed under the `https://deno.land/x/` URL, so, for instance, the Fresh web framework would be accessed using the `https://deno.land/x/fresh` URL.
-Module authors were urged to published new versions of their module to a sequentially numbered tagged branch.
+Registered modules can be accessed under the `https://deno.land/x/` URL, so, for instance, the Fresh web framework would be accessed using the `https://deno.land/x/fresh` URL.
+Module authors are urged to published new versions of their module to a sequentially numbered tagged branch (most authors use semver numbering).
 In that case, the version number would be added to the end of the URL (e.g. `https://deno.land/x/fresh@1.1.4`).

 The original module list was ranked by Github stars, but it was discovered that a lot of the highest ranked entries were npm modules that did not work in Deno using an `https://deno.land/x/` import URL.
 A change to that ranking was first [proposed by then Deno team member Kitson Kelly](https://github.com/denoland/dotland/issues/2133) in May 2022.
 He suggested a sorting algorithm based on metrics of popularity, quality and maintenance (see the proposal for details).

-The first step in implementing the new ranking uses popularity only.
-The popularity metric was produced by the use of Google Analytics to track the number of requests to different third-party library import URLs.
-The implementation was deployed in early October 2022.
+The first implementation of the new ranking algorithm -- deployed in early October 2022 -- uses popularity only.
+This metric was produced using Google Analytics to track the number of requests to different third-party library import URLs.
 There are currently no immediate plans to change the ranking algorithm.

-## Important things to keep in mind before registering a module
+## Important things to keep in mind before registering a third-party module

 - **Modules are immutable**